seanMj/stopMASSkillersFromMASScasualtys/README.md

 Also adding lights along a hallway that direct away from gunshots so its not mass confusion, with a side of mass murderer.

-This seems stupid I know, but its a good start towards something better.
+This seems stupid if your ok with the deaths I know, but its a good start towards something better.

+Its can reduce the deaths but...
+I don't know the math in this area so... idk where to begin.
+BTW, I cant express myself that well, so this is eh and will take a while, until I can find the best wording... omg i could use MS Word.

 By.
 Prisoner 819